Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Illustrative Results - Single User Case

-Fig. \ref{fig:Achievable Rate Sim} depicts the plug-in RIS performance in terms of achievable rate compared to the two considered benchmark schemes.
-Similar to the ABER performance, the plug-in RIS exhibits satisfactory achievable rate performance compared to the two benchmark schemes under consideration.
+In this subsection, we examine the achievable rate performance of the proposed plug-in RIS and compare it with benchmarks.
+For this subsection, alongside the RIS sizes explored in the previous subsection, we consider an RIS of size of $10 \times 10$ for the blind RIS scheme.
+The achievable rate can be calculated as Fig. \ref{fig:Achievable Rate Sim} depicts the plug-in RIS performance in terms of achievable rate compared to the two considered benchmark schemes.
+Similar to the ABER performance, the plug-in RIS exhibits satisfactory achievable rate performance compared to the {three} benchmark schemes under consideration.
 Compared with the blind RIS configuration, our novel plug-in RIS configuration significantly improves the achievable rate performance.
 Likewise, similar to the ABER performance outcomes, even larger-scale blind RIS configurations, which provide more significant beamforming gains, fail to reach the achievable rate performance offered by the plug-in RIS configuration.
 In comparison to the semi-passive RIS, the proposed plug-in RIS shows a performance degradation of $5$ dB with $2$ sub-RISs.
-This degradation decreases to $2$ dB when using $4$ sub-RISs, demonstrating the impact of higher SNR at the UE due to increased segments in the dead zone.
+This degradation decreases to $2$ dB when using $4$ sub-RISs, demonstrating the impact of higher SNR at the UE due to increased segments in the dead zone. {Ultimately, AF relay performance is also given in Fig. \ref{fig:Achievable Rate Sim} as another benchmark.
+In this regard, we consider an AF relay equipped with a single antenna replaced with RIS in both indoor and outdoor scenarios.
+As illustrated in Fig. \ref{fig:Achievable Rate Sim}, for a fixed relay power $P_r$, with increasing BS transmitted power $P$, the achievable rate increases; however, after a certain level of $P$, the achievable rate remains constant.
+To explain this behavior, we refer to the relay's SNR, which can be calculated as follows \cite{8520809}: